 - Basic: The right entry point for small teams who do not need specific collaboration features, like workload overview etc.

-- Team: The right entry point for most teams of up to about 50 users.
+- Business: The right entry point for most teams of up to about 50 users.
 It includes extensive features for planning your team, and phone support is also included.
 If you later find that you need some enterprise-level features, you can upgrade at any time.

 - Enterprise: Specifically designed for large organizations.
 With awork, planning for multiple locations, diverse client teams, or many users is no problem.
 Most teams start showing interest in awork Enterprise packages with around 50 users – the largest teams using awork have about 5,000 users in the work management tool.